 The program is a work-exchange that trades time for membership.
 Facilitators volunteer at MakeHaven four hours per week (three hours on-site).
 In exchange, they receive a free membership, which grants access to tools, community, and all the other benefits of being a member.

-Facilitators volunteer one night a week for 3 hours focused on one of thefollowing areas: Woodworking, Sewing, 3d Printing, Arts, Culinary, Digital Cutting, Electronics, and Communications.
+Facilitators volunteer one night a week for 3 hours focused in the areas noted below.
 Facilitators do not need to be expert in the field but should have experience to and be willing to learn and each in the other areas.

-Woodworking - All the tools in the woodshop minus CNC machines.
+Woodworking - Using all the tools in the woodshop.

-3d printing - Plastic and resin 3d printers, scanning and modeling process.
+3d printing - Plastic, resin, and Markforged 3d printers, scanning and modeling/design processes and software.

-Electronics - Micro processors, circuit board making, computers and radio communication.
+Electronics - Micro processors, circuit board making, computers, VR, radio communication

 The fourth hour of weekly work is dedicated to communications, coordination, or setup.